country profile

 Composite GEFRI Score

-Kiribati demonstrates early-stage readiness (43rd percentile worldwide).
+Kiribati demonstrates early-stage readiness to meet the challenges and opportunities of education in a rapidly changing world (42nd percentile worldwide).
 Investments are generating initial gains, yet substantial gaps persist in several dimensions.
-Higher scores indicate a system that is better prepared to anticipate and shape the future of learning.

 Global percentile